sl4m/sl4m.github.com/_posts/2010-08-21-rails-3-rc-on-windows-using-rubyinstaller-192.markdown

 Next up is installing SQLite or MySQL (your preference).

 *Note:* The official Rails blog [mentions](http://weblog.rubyonrails.org/2010/7/26/rails-3-0-release-candidate) support for the MySQL2 gem which takes care of the MySQL encoding issues on Ruby 1.9.2.
-At the time of this writing, I could not install MySQL gem on my Windows box, but the gem author seems to be [fully aware](http://github.com/brianmario/mysql2/issues#issue/8) of the situation.
+At the time of this writing, I could not install MySQL2 gem on my Windows box, but the gem author seems to be [fully aware](http://github.com/brianmario/mysql2/issues#issue/8) of the situation.
 In the meantime you should be able to use [SQLite](http://blog.mmediasys.com/2009/07/06/getting-started-with-rails-and-sqlite3/) or [MySQL with the mysql gem](http://blog.mmediasys.com/2009/07/06/getting-started-with-rails-and-mysql/).

 Let's install SQLite: